Our Staff

 Role: Child Enrolments, Parent Queries, Office Accounts and General Admin

-Role: Grounds maintenance, cleaning and caretaker
+Role: Grounds and PreSchool Maintenance